rethinkdb/rethinkdb-rs/1-get-started/start-a-cluster.md

 - `--port-offset` &mdash; increment all ports by 1 so the two nodes don't try to use the same ports on one machine.
 - `--directory` &mdash; use a different data directory so the two nodes don't try to access the same files.
 - `--join` &mdash; tell our new RethinkDB instance to connect to another instance (in this case, `localhost:29015`).

+For a complete list of options that can be passed to RethinkDB on the command line, read [RethinkDB command line options](/docs/cli-options), or type `rethinkdb --help` at the terminal prompt.

 {% infobox info %}
 <strong>Having trouble accessing the web interface?</strong> Try restarting both of your RethinkDB instances with an additional `--bind all` parameter.